71cj34/71cj34.github.io/README.md

   - Old Jekyll configuration files.
 Have no effect.
 - `api`
   - My API served through Cloudflare Workers.
 Since I don't pay for any serverside hosting, sadly I couldn't make an actual 'real' server-fetch/serve style API.
+  - Deprecated; I have since found much [better ways](https://llmroyale.onrender.com) to test my API-making capabilities.
 - `assets`
   - Any non-image assets served from the website.
 Additionally, module-style JavaScript files used throughout the website (such as the font-switching script [`switchfonts.js`](https://github.com/71cj34/71cj34.github.io/blob/main/assets/switchfonts.js)).
 - `blog`
-  - Unfinished blog hub.
-Contains a short snippet of an unfinished article on the Transformers model, before I migrated to writing the articles on proper writing software.
-However, does feature some neat stuff, like an [all-in-one IEEE 754 float simulator html file](https://jasoncheng.me/blog/assets/float-sim-aio).
+  - My blog hub, for whenever I do stuff like that.
+Also contains some neat stuff, like an [all-in-one IEEE 754 float simulator html file](https://jasoncheng.me/blog/assets/float-sim-aio).
 - `exif`
   - Unfinished browser app, like [`resize`](https://resize.jasoncheng.me), that gets EXIF data from an uploaded image.
 - `firstyear`